-As an employer we follow safer recruitment guidance as set out in KCSiE 2022.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.

 Training

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required with an initial briefing every year.
 Separate training is provided to all new staff on appointment as part of the induction process.
 The DSL will attend training at least every other year to enable them to fulfil their role.